vala-lang/vala-docs/docs/contributor-guide/compiler-guide/03-00-the-vala-compiler/03-02-parser.md

 ## 3.2.2.
 Back to the Parser

 Vala.Parser is a highly specialized CodeVisitor - the only type of code node it visits is a Vala.SourceFile.
-However the Parser calls back to the context and uses it to create code nodes (mentioned before), then adds these code nodes into the context's root code node.
+However, the Parser calls back to the context and uses it to create code nodes (mentioned before), then adds these code nodes into the context's root code node.